One of the most important things to think about when you’re planning a vacation: where are you going to eat?

 Take Olivia’s Café at Old Key West for instance.
 This place is often known as having some of the best fried chicken in all of Walt Disney World, but you’d never know that unless you booked a reservation to check it out.
 And, if you’re heading over there anyway, make sure to take some time to explore the charming resort!

 Topolino’s Terrace at Disney’s Riviera Resort

-Topolino’s Terrace at Disney’s Riviera Resort is pretty well-known, considering it just opened up in 2019, but we still don’t think that it gets the attention it deserves!
+Topolino’s Terrace at Disney’s Riviera Resort is pretty well-known, but we still don’t think that it gets the attention it deserves!
 Here, you can dine with Mickey and friends in the morning and enjoy spectacular Italian cuisine in the evening.

 We consider this to be some of the best food we’ve ever had at a character meal, so if you’re looking for one that’s worth your time, then check this out!
 But, we’ll warn you that the Riviera Resort is absolutely stunning, and you’ll probably want to stay there after you venture over there for this meal.

 And of course, we can’t talk about amazing food without including some places at Disney Springs!
 Frontera Cocina is often overlooked, but we certainly don’t understand why — this restaurant is SO GOOD.

 If you’re craving some fancy Mexican food, then you definitely need to make a stop here.
 It’s run by six-time James Beard Award-winning chef Rick Bayless…need we say more?

 The last spot on our list is also located in Disney Springs, and it’s a great choice for good entertainment and great food!
 Raglan Road brings fun touches of Ireland straight to Central Florida.

 Whether you’re there for the fish and chips or the live performers, you’re sure to have a great time at Raglan Road (especially if you’re stopping by for St. Patrick’s Day!).